brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

-Here, `std::meta::inject` is a metafunction that takes a spec, which gets injected into the context begin by the `consteval` block that our evaluation started in as a side-effect.
+Here, `std::meta::inject` is a new metafunction that takes a spec, which gets injected into the context of the `consteval` block which began our evaluation as a side-effect.

 We already think of this as an improvement.
 But let's go through several use-cases to expand the API and see how well it holds up.

 ### `std::tuple`

-The tuple use-case was already supported by P2996 directly with `define_class()` (even as we think itd be better as a member pack), but it's worth just showing what it looks like with a direct injection API instead:
+The tuple use-case was already supported by P2996 directly with `define_class()` (even though we think it would be better as a member pack), but it's worth just showing what it looks like with a direct injection API instead:

 ::: std
 ```cpp